GenomicsAotearoa/data-management-resources/docs/modules/module04.md

   <li>Who can access the data within these protections?
 Are there any external collaborators that will require access to the data?</li>
   <li>How will the data be consumed?
 How do the researchers want to access the data within the protections that need to be met?</li>
   <li>What is the expected data volume?
 How will it grow over time?</li>
-  <li>What should be done with the data once it has reached the end of the immediate research lifecycle?</li>
+  <li>What should be done with the data once it has reached the end of the immediate research life cycle?</li>
   <li>Are there plans for the preservation and archiving of the datasets, and if so, which files, and for how long?</li>
   <li>Can or should data be deleted in the future?</li>
   <li>What outputs will your research will generate, and will this data have value to other researchers?</li>